freifunk/projects.freifunk.net-contents/README.md

 ##### GSOC COMMUNITY BONDING

 * Conceptual work should be finished.
-* The student have a repository, know how to work with the community.
+* The contributor have a repository, know how to work with the community.
 * The applicant should know the community.

 ##### GSOC MIDTERM